Meet Our Team

 Erik Valera has an extensive background providing capacity building assistance with nonprofit and government organizations.
 He has the tools and expertise to strengthen youth focused nonprofits.
 Erik is a highly regarded as a trainer and coach in such areas as; nonprofit management, community engagement, strategic planning, and board development.
 He believes in paving a path for emerging leaders and creating an equitable environment for historically marginalized communities.

-Erik earned a BA in Communication Studies with a concentration in Public Relations and Organizational Communication from California State University, Los Angeles, and is currently working towards his Masters in Business Administration at the University of North Carolina Kenan-Flagler Business School.
-Erik lives in Chapel Hill with his wife Annie and son Gabriel, a rising senior at East Chapel Hill High School.
-You can reach Erik by email at email@example.com or by phone at 919-960-1673.
+Erik earned a BA in Communication Studies with a concentration in Public Relations and Organizational Communication from California State University, Los Angeles.
+Erik lives in Chapel Hill with his wife Annie and son Gabriel, a senior at East Chapel Hill High School.
+You can reach Erik by email at email@example.com.

 Kevin is a self-admitted kid at heart!
 He funnels that fresh energy into his own youth-serving nonprofit, Triangle Bikeworks (TBW), where young people are enriched in mind, body and spirit through transformative community, cultural and cycling experiences.
 Kevin’s goal as Founder and Executive Director of TBW is to help provide youth with an opportunity to make the world a better place.
 Kevin’s board service at Youth Forward stems from a desire to provide foundational services to the nonprofits serving youth in Chapel Hill/Carrboro.